Ph.D., Arizona State University, 2009

 $5000 Forum Grant Award, OU Humanities Forum, University of Oklahoma.
 Funding for building a traveling Virtual Reality Workstation for Experiencing and Studying Medieval Manuscripts (2018).

 Junior Faculty Fellowship, University of Oklahoma.
-Summer support for book project: Digitizing Manuscripts: Materiality, Methods, and Ethics in 2D and 3D and funding for travel to England to present at the International Medieval Congress (Leeds) and acquire further historical photographs of the St Chad Gospels (2017).
+Summer support for book project: Digitizing Medieval Manuscripts: The St Chad Gospels, Materiality, Methods, and Representation in 2D and 3D and funding for travel to England to present at the International Medieval Congress (Leeds) and acquire further historical photographs of the St Chad Gospels (2017).

 Grant for Advanced Imaging Technology (Reflectance Transformation Imaging), sponsored by the West Semitic Research Project, University of Southern California.
 Captured Lichfield Angel, medieval fresco, and selected pages of the St Chad Gospels (Lichfield Cathedral, Lichfield, England), early Christian stone carvings (Ireland), and medieval manuscripts and fragments (National Library of Wales), 2014.